zainabyahya/JS-Pokemon_API_Project/README.md

 2. **Pokémon List Page**: Browse through a collection of Pokémon, each displayed within a card with its name.
 3. **Pokémon Details Page**: Click on individual Pokémon to view detailed information on a new page, including their sprite, name, abilities, types, stats, and height.

-   **[Bonus]:** Provide the Pokémon forms in the details page as a subsection, each form should include the form name and sprite.
+   **[Bonus]:** Provide the Pokémon forms in the details page as a subsection, each form should include the form name and sprite
+   .

 ### Technologies Used